 “Congratulations to Axiom, SpaceX, and the Axiom Mission 2 crew on a successful launch!
 During their time aboard the International Space Station, the Ax-2 astronauts will carry out more than 20 scientific experiments, helping us better understand space radiation, weather in low-gravity conditions, and more,” said NASA Administrator Bill Nelson.
 “This mission is more proof of NASA’s commitment to help our industry partners develop the next generation of space technology and a support a growing commercial space economy.”

 Beginning at 7:30 a.m.
 Monday, May 22, NASA will provide live coverage of SpaceX Dragon docking, hatch opening, and a ceremony to welcome the crew on NASA Television, the NASA app, and the agency’s website.

 The SpaceX Dragon will autonomously dock to the space-facing port of the station’s Harmony module around 9:16 a.m.
-Monday with hatch opening about 11:13 a.m.
+Monday with hatch opening at about 11:13 a.m.
 Live mission coverage will conclude following the welcome ceremony expected to start about 11:45 a.m.
-The mission also will be covered by Axiom Space on its website.

 Once aboard the station, the Ax-2 crew will be welcomed by Expedition 69 crew members, including NASA astronauts Frank Rubio, Stephen Bowen, and Woody Hoburg, UAE (United Arab Emirates) astronaut Sultan Alneyadi, and Roscosmos cosmonauts Dmitri Petelin, Sergey Prokopyev, and Andrey Fedyaev.